Calprotectin: Faecal calprotectin

 Calprotectin becomes available in the intestinal lumen via leukocyte shedding, active secretion, cell disturbance, and cell death.
 This results in elevated faecal calprotectin levels, which can be detected in the stool.
 Elevated faecal calprotectin levels therefore indicate migration of neutrophils into the intestinal mucosa, which occurs during intestinal inflammation.
-As people with active inflammatory bowel diseases (IBD) such as ulcerative colitis or Crohn disease have as much as a 10-fold increase in faecal calprotectin levels, the measurement of faecal calprotectin can serve as a biochemical test for these diseases.
+As people with active inflammatory bowel diseases (IBD) such as ulcerative colitis or Crohn's disease have as much as a 10-fold increase in faecal calprotectin levels, the measurement of faecal calprotectin can serve as a biochemical test for these diseases.

 Although a relatively new test, faecal calprotectin is regularly used as an indicator for IBD during treatment and as a diagnostic marker.
 Faecal calprotectin tests can also function in distinguishing patients with irritable bowel syndrome from those with IBD.
 Calprotectin is useful as a marker, as it is resistant to enzymatic degradation, and can be easily measured in faeces.
 Although faecal calprotectin correlates significantly with disease activity in people with confirmed IBD, elevated faecal calprotectin can be a false-positive indicator of IBD under some conditions.
 Importantly, intake of proton pump inhibitor is associated with significantly elevated calprotectin values.
 Furthermore, positive faecal calprotectin does not help in localizing IBD, or in distinguishing ulcerative colitis from Crohn's disease.
 Faecal calprotectin can also indicate other gastrointestinal conditions such as colorectal cancer, gastroenteritis, and food intolerance.
 Calprotectin levels vary depending on age, comorbidity, and may vary day-to-day within individuals.
 Faecal calprotectin could be used as a preliminary screen in otherwise functional patients suspected of having IBD, or as a means of following mucosal healing.
+In patients with SARS-CoV-2 infection, elevated faecal calprotectin has been demonstrated to correlated with COVID-19 induced thrombosis even in patients without gastrointestinal symptoms.
 The potential for using faecal calprotectin in this way is debated, however, and cut-off levels have not been agreed upon.